SitongLi/cgao3.github.io/index.md

 Email: sli2232 AT uwo.ca

 ### **Biography**
-I just graduated with a Master degree in Computer Science at [Department of Computing Science, Western University](https://www.csd.uwo.ca/), and I will graduate in Oct.
-2019.
+I just graduated with a Master degree in Computer Science at [Department of Computing Science, Western University](https://www.csd.uwo.ca/).

 I was majoring in Neuroscience at [University of Science and Technology of China](https://en.ustc.edu.cn/) prior transferring to Computer Science.